Softtorch operators¤

 Returns:

-A SoftIndex of shape (..., n, ..., [n]) (positive Array which sums to 1 over the last dimension).
-The elements in (..., i, ..., [n]) represent a distribution over values in x for the ith smallest element along the specified dim.
+A SoftIndex of shape (..., {1}, ..., [n]) for scalar q, or (k, ..., {1}, ..., [n]) for vector q of length k (q dimension prepended).
+Positive Tensor which sums to 1 over the last dimension.
+It represents a distribution over values in x being the q-quantile along the specified dim.

 ¤